gokhan-cinar/order-tracking-app/README.md

     - SidebarItem.Component: The Component that submenu links and orders are filtered
     - SidebarMenu.Component: The component containing icons located vertically on the left

+## Utils File

+ - helpers.js: The file containing common functions

+ ## Vuex/Store

+ - index.js: Incorporates necessary functions for monitoring interaction between pages and mobile menu management.

+ ## LocalStorage

+ Created orders are recorded in the localStorage. localStorage was my choice as the data functionality is not large

 ## Project setup